Skip to content

 How do we Protect Ourselves?

-From a high level perspective, for every TLS 1.3 connection, authentication and confidentiality are the two main goals that protect each connection.
+From a high level perspective, for every TLS 1.3 connection, authentication, integrity and confidentiality are the main security goals that protect each connection.
 Authentication is maintained via signature schemes such as ECDSA.
-Confidentiality is maintained by key establishment algorithms such as ECDHE and then using the established key with symmetric encryption algorithms such AES to encrypt a communication stream.
+Confidentiality and integrity are maintained by key establishment algorithms such as ECDHE and then using the established key with symmetric encryption algorithms such as AES to encrypt a communication stream.
 We can thus decompose the security of the TLS 1.3 protocol into 3 types of cryptographic algorithms:

 • authentication algorithms